skip content

 Long-term Sustainability of the KENWOOD Fund

-“The KENWOODIB strongly believes we have the investment strategy and portfolio designed to generate the investment returns required to help sustain the KENWOOD for decades and generations to come,” added Mr. Denison.
+“The KENWOOD strongly believes we have the investment strategy and portfolio designed to generate the investment returns required to help sustain the KENWOOD for decades and generations to come,” added Mr. Denison.

 KENWOOD Board